-Assessing the general condition of the mother
+Assessing the general condition of the patient

-A woman in the first stage of labour will normally appear calm and relaxed between contractions and does not look pale.
+A patient in the first stage of labour will normally appear calm and relaxed between contractions and does not look pale.
 During contractions, her respiratory rate will increase and she will experience pain.
 However, she should not have pain between contractions.
-When a woman’s cervix is fully dilated, or almost fully dilated, she becomes restless, may vomit, and has an uncontrollable urge to bear down with contractions.
+When a patient’s cervix is fully dilated, or almost fully dilated, she becomes restless, may vomit, and has an uncontrollable urge to bear down with contractions.

 When any of the following are present: